Cyboars

 Cyboars is an animated web series, produced by Cyboars International, LLC. and debuting in late December 2011.
-The term Cyboar comes from the words Cyborg and Boar, as the pig/boar-like characters are turned into cyborgs.

-The Creative Team consists of Walter McDaniel as designer/art director, Wes Takashi as producer, Ian Powers as Action Director, Rick Hoberg as storyboard director, Sheldon Arnst as animation director, James Felder as writer/story editor, Jake Black as writer and Cedrick Chan as overseas lighting director.
+The creative team consists of Walter McDaniel as designer/art director, Wes Takashi as producer, Ian Powers as action director, Rick Hoberg as storyboard director, Sheldon Arnst as animation director, James Felder as writer/story editor, Jake Black as writer, and Cedrick Chan as overseas lighting director.

 History

 The franchise was created by Olive Branch, Mississippi brothers Ken and Kirk Smith, initially published as a single issue comic book by Vintage Comics in 1996.
-A toyline from Imaginary Limitz came out in 1997 which included action figures of the main cast.
+A toyline from Imaginary Limitz came out in 1997, which included action figures of the main cast.
 It was intended to be supported by a CGI animated series, co-produced by Imaginary Limitz and Funimation.
-A 24-minute pilot aired in syndication in late 1997 featuring animation by Pentafour Software, voice work from The Ocean Group and a theme song by Brave Combo.
+A 24-minute pilot aired in syndication in late 1997 featuring animation by Pentafour Software, voice work from The Ocean Group, and a theme song by Brave Combo.

 In 2009, the brothers created Cyboars International in the hopes of rebooting the property.
 In late 2011, a five-episode CGI animated mini-series launched on Kabillion and was later made available on Toon Goggles.
 The show was co-produced by Black Dragon Entertainment and Evergreen Entertainment, with animation by Dicon Soft and voice work recorded by Blue Water Studios.
 It was intended to be followed by a further 26 episodes.
 A video game for iOS devices launched in October 2012.

 Premise

-Formerly known as the Wylde Pack, the Cyboars are six heroic pig-like humanoid aliens from the planet Stygor rebelling against the Bytrons, a bull-like race that has conquered their world.
-The Cyboars have crashed on Earth and, barely alive, have been given new robotic body parts by human scientist Dr. Genetti.
+Formerly known as the Wylde Pack, the Cyboars are pig-like aliens from the planet Stygor who rebelled against the Bytrons, a bull-like race who conquered their world.
+The Cyboars crashed on Earth and, barely alive, were outfitted with robotic body parts by human scientist Dr. Genetti.

-Now they must rebuild their ship, the Dirty Digger, while simultaneously fighting against the Renegades, criminal minions of the Bytrons who have been similarly augmented into Bionic Bulls by the evil Stagorex, armor-clad android overlord of the sinister secret organization STAG.
+Now they must rebuild their ship, the Dirty Digger, while simultaneously fighting against the Renegades, criminal minions of the Bytrons who have been similarly augmented into Bionic Bulls by the evil Stagorex, armor-clad android overlord of the organization STAG.